openharmony/docs/en/application-dev/reference/apis/js-apis-pasteboard.md

 Adds a data record to this pasteboard, and adds its type to **mimeTypes** in [PasteDataProperty](#pastedataproperty7).
 The parameters cannot be empty.
 Otherwise, the operation fails.

-The pasteboard supports a maximum number of 512 data records.

 **System capability**: SystemCapability.MiscServices.Pasteboard

 **Parameters**